Sodaplayer/TheLUG/README.md

-% Unoficial University of Utah LUG Read me
-% Mitch West
-% Feburary 9, 2014

 TheLUG
 ======
 Unofficial LUG repository for the Unofficial University of Utah LUG group.
 1.The purpose of this group is to encourage the expansion of knowledge on open source tools especially those of the GNU/Linux system and projects licensed under the GPL.
 2. The purpose of this repository is to aid in colaboration between members of the LUG.
 3. For more information please refore to our constitution.

 Disclaimer